 If you are upgrading from version 4.3 or earlier, and your installation uses custom plugins, they must be rebuilt using the SDK version included in PingAccess 5.0 or later.
-Run the upgrade utility manually with the new -i command-line option to specify a directory containing the custom plugin JAR files and only the custom plugin JAR files.
-To migrate your custom plugins, see the PingAccess Addon SDK for Java Migration Guide.
+Run the upgrade utility manually with the new -i command-line option to specify a directory containing only the custom plugin JAR files.
+You can find more information about migrating your custom plugins in the PingAccess Addon SDK for Java Migration Guide.